Lauren is the author of 10 books, including the popular "Amplified" series, as well as numerous musicals.

-Show Love to Friends, Family and Others
+Show Love to Friends, Family, and Others

-Even though the bulk of Valentine’s Day advertisements are geared towards romantic sentiments, there’s definitely a place to share love with friends and family, or even yourself.
+Even though the bulk of Valentine’s Day advertisements are geared towards romantic sentiments, there’s a place to share the love with friends and family, or even yourself.
 In high school, I made sure to give cards and treats to all of my friends to make sure none of them felt left out.
 Just because you’re not dating somebody doesn’t mean you can’t give and receive love.

 - Write a note to a friend or family member and express your appreciation for them.